Community Commitment Award 2026

 My first volunteering started with Feed Me Surf Coast.

-I was here on a humanitarian visa and when I came here I was in shock.
+When I came here I was in shock.
 Not depression, I was in shock and I didn’t want to go out of the house.
 I wanted to be at home and to be safe.

 I lived with Veronica’s family for a year and Veronica said there is a wonderful place Feed Me Surf Coast and people volunteer there, would you like to have a look.